-NOTES ON HOW WE PLANNED THE DROUGHT TOLERANT GARDEN WITH FALL COLOR TO FIT INTO THE REST OF THE GARDEN:
+HOW WE PLANNED THE DROUGHT TOLERANT GARDEN WITH FALL COLOR TO FIT INTO THE REST OF THE GARDEN:

 Our red brick patio is surrounded by several dark colored Japanese maples.
 We started the change to a drought tolerant garden by planting the yellow and orange Peruvian lilies as a backdrop, interspersed with orange hummingbird mint.
 Both of these have dark purple in their stems and leaves that matched the Japanese maples.